 What incomes attract tax?

 Most income is subject to income tax, including income from employment, self-employment, private and state pensions, investments and property rental.
-Income from certain savings products, and many state benefits, are not subject to income tax.
+Income from certain savings products, and many state benefits, is not subject to income tax.

 Money contributed to a private pension or donated to charity can be deducted from an individual’s income for income tax purposes.
-For example, if an individual earns £30,000 but puts £5,000 of it into a pension, then she will only be taxed on £25,000 of income (though the income later received from the pension will be taxed at that stage).
+For example, if an individual earns £30,000 but puts £5,000 of it into a pension, then they will only be taxed on £25,000 of income (though the income later received from the pension will be taxed at that stage).
 The tax treatment of private pensions is discussed in more detail below.

 Income tax rates, bands and allowances

 Above the personal allowance, different bands of income are taxed at different rates.
-The current bands and their associated tax rates in England, Wales and Northern Ireland are as follows (they are different in Scotland):

 The personal allowance is gradually withdrawn from individuals with incomes over £100,000 a year, creating an effective 60% tax rate on incomes between £100,000 and £125,140.
 In a similar fashion, families receiving child benefit have it withdrawn when the highest-income parent’s income exceeds £50,000.